- This event has passed.

 Opportunities to Cut Child Poverty: Understanding the Data and Evidence

 June 24, 2021, 2:00 pm - 3:15 pm EDT

-When President Biden signed the American Rescue Plan (ARP) into law in March of this year, observers described it as “the second war on poverty,” almost matching in scope and ambition the first, passed by President Johnson some 57 years ago.
+When President Biden signed the American Rescue Plan (ARP) into law in March 2021, observers described it as “the second war on poverty,” almost matching in scope and ambition the first, passed by President Johnson some 57 years ago.
 However, unlike Johnson’s efforts—which benefited the elderly the most—the ARP will likely have its greatest poverty-reducing impacts on our nation’s children.
-With provisions of the ARP expiring in a year, Congress will soon decide if it wants to extend the provisions beyond twelve months or make them an ongoing part of the nation’s system for supporting low-income families with children.
+With provisions of the ARP expiring a year later, Congress needed to decide if it wanted to extend the provisions beyond twelve months or make them an ongoing part of the nation’s system for supporting low-income families with children.

 • Rucker Johnson, Chancellor’s Professor of Public Policy, University of California, Berkeley

 • Elaine Maag, Principal Research Associate, Urban Institute

 • Robert Moffitt, Krieger-Eisenhower Professor of Economics, Johns Hopkins University